niemtec/obsidian-vault-backup/Densely Linked.md

+---
+tags:
+  - computer-science
+---
-Items can be considered to be densely linked if they contain multiple linkages to items.
+Items can be considered to be densely linked if they contain multiple linkages to other items.

-Them maximum number of possible links between all nodes in a given system can be calculated using `c = n(n-2)/2` where `c` is the number of connections and `n` is the number of nodes considered.
+The maximum number of possible links between all nodes in a given system can be calculated using `c = n(n-2)/2` where `c` is the number of connections and `n` is the number of nodes considered.